Some key facts to remember:

 How is my credit score calculated?
 FICO’s 5 biggies.

-Sadly, credit score misinformation is everywhere.
-Up to 24 percent of renters think they need a 780 to 800 credit score to get a mortgage.
+Now you know the answer to “how is my credit score calculated?”
+But sadly, credit score misinformation is still everywhere.
+For example, many renters think they need an “impeccable” (800-plus) credit score to get a mortgage.
 This is far from true.

 Your credit score might be checked for a home loan, property rental, new job, credit card, insurance, cell phone service, and cable/utilities.
 A mortgage lender is likely to use a tri-merged credit report, drawing info from all three bureaus.
 Then, a lender may take your lowest or middle score to determine the type and amount of mortgage you qualify for.